Wednesday, October 21, 2020

 viewed through a cookie-cutter,

-then laid in strips to cube a valley’s waist.
+laid in strips to cube a valley’s waist--

 cowing the sun to slouch under crimson.

-painted by the tarnish of this uncertain blood:
+painted by the tarnish of such uncertain blood:

 do they wonder?